How to get from Haneda Airport (HND) to Tokyo

 Useful Tips

-When travelling on the Keikyu Railway be sure to take the Shinagawa bound train as there is also a southwest train to Yokohama.
-How to get from Haneda airport to Tokyo by bus
+When travelling on the Keikyu railway be sure to take the Shinagawa bound train as there is also a southwest train to Yokohama.

-Taking the Limousine bus is one of the slowest transfer options, but it's affordable and is the only form of public transport available throughout the night.
-Tickets cost 7.50€ (930 yen) during the day and 15€ (1,860 yen) for the night bus.
-The total journey time to Tokyo Station will be around 45 minutes depending on traffic.
-The Limousine bus makes stops at all the major hotels and stations in Tokyo, so if you're staying in a small hotel or hostel, you will need to check which stop is closest to your accommodation.
+Taking the Limousine bus is one of the slowest transfer options; however, the bus operates through the night.
+A bus trip to Tokyo Station takes around 45 minutes, traffic dependant.
+Moreover, the Limousine bus stops at all major hotels and stations in Tokyo, meaning that if you are staying in a small hotel or hostel, you will need to find out which stop is the closest to your accommodation.

-The cost of the Limousine bus from Hadena Airport (HDN) will depend on your final destination in Tokyo, but to the central Tokyo Station, it will cost 7.50€ (930 yen) during the day and 15€ (1,860 yen) for the night bus.
-You can purchase your tickets from the Bus Tickets Sales Counter in Terminal 2F.
+The price of a one-way ticket on the Limousine bus from Haneda Airport (HDN) will depend on your final destination in Tokyo; however, if you are travelling to Tokyo Station, a bus ticket costs €7.50 (¥930) during the day and €15 (¥1,860) for the night bus.
+You can purchase your tickets directly from the bus tickets sales counter at Terminal 2F.

 Cost